Platte River’s Energy Future

 Platte River Power Authority (Platte River) - a not-for-profit, wholesale electricity generation and transmission provider - delivers safe, reliable, environmentally responsible and competitively priced energy and services to its owner communities of Estes Park, Fort Collins, Longmont and Loveland.

-Platte River is governed by an eight-member board of directors comprised of each community’s mayor or designee and a person appointed by each municipality’s governing body.
+Platte River is governed by an eight-member board of directors comprised of each community’s mayor or designee and a person appointed by each community’s governing body.
 Among its many duties, the eight-member board makes decisions regarding the long-term generating resource mix of Platte River.

-In July 2017, the Platte River Board of Directors agreed to model a zero net carbon electric generating resource scenario for all four municipalities and communicate the results of the study to stakeholders and the public.
+In July 2017, the Platte River Board of Directors agreed to model a zero net carbon electric generating resource scenario for all four communities and communicate the results of the study to stakeholders and the public.
 This site contains background regarding the modeling as well as a copy of the final report.

 Platte River is a statewide leader in the development and use of carbon-free energy resources.